ArthurClemens/polythene/README.md

 * `lerna run build` - builds all components (in each dist directory)
 * `lerna run clean` - removes all dist directories

+Packages are built with [Rollup](http://rollupjs.org), both as `es` module and as `umd`.
+Rollup creates smaller files compared to Webpack 2.
+If you like to experiment, build scripts are in the root `scripts` directory.

 ### Testing

 Includes Jest snapshots and a viewer to verify the output.